taelor/og_preview/README.md

 ```

 Next I messed around with the broadway concurrency, settled on 32.
 Probably means nothing, because that just on my machine, and I'm actually rocking a 2014 MacBook Pro dual core.
 But I would think most of the time spent waiting is on the HTTP call, not IO, its fine to crank up the concurrency that high.

+# OG-5 - PhoenixLiveView and PubSub

+Wow, this was actually really easy.
+I have never used LiveView before, and honestly, haven't used much of phoenix.
+I've mainly done Phoenix with GraphQL/Absinthe, or just raw plug with REST.

+So the first thing I did was hit up the documentation, read the overviews and getting start guide.

+And then a few more blog posts, and I was able to submit URLs and get them processed.

+After getting them processed, I needed a way to push back to the LiveView, the new url information.

+I didn't realize that the LiveView was going to just be a process/GenServer, where you could use PubSub to subscribe to messages, and write a `handle_info/3` callback to recieve those messages, and then the reply would notify the client.
+Its honestly really amazing how easy it was.

+One thing that did trip me up, was not being able to just use a pid with the Phoenix PubSub, I had to use a topic.
+But I needed a way to make sure that the topic was specific to a given person.
+I figured the easiest way to do that was just to use a UUID.
+So I could generate it when mounting the LiveView, and send it with the url that needed to be processed.
+But I bet I could just skip the Phoenix PubSub, and use something like `Process.send()` with the pid instead.

+# Final Thoughs

+I don't know how much of this is fully production ready.
+I only wrote a handlful of tests, didn't include any typespecs, only did some error handling here and there, all in the interest of timeboxing.
+But I hope I showed you enough here and there to convince you that I know what I would do to harden this system.

+The one main piece that I do think could be a good MVP for production is the data pipeline with the GenStage Producer and Broadway Consumer.
+I don't think it could scale to 1 million users right off the bat, but I do think its a pretty good implementation that could get pretty far.

+One thing that I would implement would be some sort of cache implementation using ETS.
+You could have an ets table, with the key being the URL entered, and the value being the image url.
+That was, when a user enters a URL, you could just hit in-memory first, and see if its there.
+If so return it, if not, pass through to the async processing, and once the processing stored the image in postgres, you could store it in ETS as well.
+You could even return the cache first and still pass through to update in the background, and push a new image if something had changed.
+All kinds of options.

+This was a really fun exercise, and I appreciate the opportunity to submit it for review.
+I would love to answer any and all questions sometime soon!